 Waugh believes that, after Shakespeare died, Francis Bacon took over the Master’s Rooms at the Savoy Hospital.
 It seems that both Shakespeare and Bacon were involved with the Templars, and these English Templars were probably the ancestors of the Freemasons; Waugh speaks of a “proto-Masonic” group.

 Why does the WestminsterAbbey monument hew to the Stratfordian line, at least on the surface?
 Why doesn’t it explicitly identify Ox17 as Shakespeare?
 In 1740, were there still reasons to keep the secret?
 If Alexander Pope knew that Ox17 was Shakespeare, why didn’t he divulge that in a poem or letter?
+In his ThomasBancroft video, Waugh argues that the scandal surrounding Edward de Vere (his parentage, his procreating, his adopting, etc.) was a threat to many members of the British establishment, since de Vere had numerous grandchildren, as did Southampton and Penelope Rich.
+Many British aristocrats wanted the truth about “Shakespeare” to be suppressed, even in the 1700s; a scandal involving their grandparents could tarnish them.

 At the bottom of the WestminsterAbbey monument, you’ll notice